 Explore more calculators

-A Savings Calculator helps you estimate how much money you can accumulate over time by combining your current savings, regular contributions, and expected growth rate.
-It is one of the most practical financial planning tools because it turns an abstract goal into a clear number you can work toward.
+A savings calculator helps you estimate how much money you can accumulate over time by combining your current savings, monthly contributions, and expected growth rate.
+It turns a vague goal into a clear projection.

 The calculator starts with your current savings and adds your monthly contribution over the period you choose.
-If you enter an interest rate, it also applies compound growth so you can see how your money may increase with time.
+If you enter an interest rate, it also applies compound growth to estimate a more realistic future balance.

 The basic formula behind savings growth is: